wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.7.8 =
+- Architecture improvement for the [WP User import addon](https://simple-membership-plugin.com/import-existing-wordpress-users-simple-membership-plugin/)
+- Updated the POT file with the new translation strings

 = 1.7.7 =
 - The plugin will now show the member account expiry date in the login widget (when a user is logged into the site).